danfuzz/samizdat/README.md

 Plan of attack
 --------------

-* `c-api/sam-data.h` &mdash; Public interface to Samizdat data model.

-  Written in C.

-* `libsam-data-0` &mdash; Data structure C library, "minimal" edition.

-  Has functions to (a) build up low-layer data values piece by piece, and (b) access that data in various straightforward ways.
-Doesn't do memory management at all.
-(That is, it allocates but never GCs.)

-  Written in C, implements API defined by `sam-data.h`.

 * `samizdat-0` &mdash; Layer 0 (minimal) language implementation.

   Tool that accepts input in the form of minimalistic source code, and runs it.
-The language is meant to be a "parti" of final Samizdat, that is, it embodies *just* the main thrusts of the language with very little embellishment.
-The language it accepts is called *Samizdat Layer 0*.
+The language it accepts is meant to be a "parti" of final Samizdat, that is, it embodies *just* the main thrusts of the language with very little embellishment.
+This language is called *Samizdat Layer 0*.

-  The associated core library includes a conditional (implementation of a cascading `if...else if...`), simple file I/O, and not much else.

-  Written in C using `libsam-data-0`.
+  The associated core library that comes with the implementation is similarly minimal.

+  The language parser and runtime do the bare minimum of error checking, attempting to fail fast in the face of an error but not to provide much in the way of meaningful messages.

+  `samizdat-0` is written in C.

+* `samizdat-1` &mdash; Layer 1 language implementation.

+  Tool that accepts input in the Samizdat Layer 0 language, but which provides more robust error reporting than `samizdat-0`.

+  `samizdat-1` is written in Samizdat Layer 0, in a style which mostly "absorbs" the core data library and entirely "reifies" the token and tree parsers.
+In particular, `samizdat-1` translates input program text into the identical executable tree form as is used by `samizdat-0`.

+  The point of `samizdat-1` is twofold:

+  * Make for a much nicer experience developing and debugging programs written in Samizdat Layer 0, compared to `samizdat-0`.
+  * Provide some validation (via correlation) of the `samizdat-0` token and tree parser implementations.
+In particular, the source code for `samizdat-1` itself should produce truly identical trees when compiled by either `samizdat-0` or `samizdat-1` itself.

-* `samizdat-1` &hellip; `samizdat-N` &mdash; Layers
+* `samizdat-2` &hellip; `samizdat-N` &mdash; Layers
   1 through *n* language implementations.

-  For `M` and `N` where `N == M + 1`, `samizdat-N` is written in the language defined by *Samizdat Layer M*. `samizdat-N` accepts the language *Samizdat layer N*, translating it to the same underlying form that `samizdat-0` executes.
+  For `M` and `N` where `N == M + 1`, `samizdat-N` is written in the language defined by *Samizdat Layer M*. `samizdat-N` accepts the language *Samizdat layer N*, translating it to the same underlying executable parse tree form that `samizdat-0` executes.

 * `sam-comp` &mdash; Tool to compile Samizdat source code.